dannybauman/30-day-map-challenge-2025/maps/03-polygons/google-ai-studio/README.md

 - Page loads with title "PDX Airport Noise Footprint"
 - Got further than Day 2 (which was Grade F - no code generated)
 - Auto-fix feature worked multiple times
-- Got close to showing something but still no map or data, just black
+- Got close to showing something but still no map or data, just blank screen (white or black)
 - User assessment: "another Failure" but some progress made

 ---